Chart Color Schemes

 The exceptional employment performance in Thornlands places it among Australia's strongest labour markets

-Conversely, professional & technical services have lower representation at 6.5% versus the regional average of 8.9%.
-The area appears to offer limited local employment opportunities, indicated by Census working population vs resident population counts.
-In the year to September 2025, employment levels increased by 6.2%, and labour force by 6.0%, with unemployment remaining essentially unchanged.
-Greater Brisbane recorded employment growth of 3.8% during this period.
-State-level data from QLD as of 25-Nov shows employment contracted by 0.01% (losing 1,210 jobs), with the state unemployment rate at 4.2%, broadly in line with the national rate of 4.3%.
+Employment opportunities locally may be limited as indicated by Census data comparing working population to resident population.
+Between September 2024 and September 2025, employment levels increased by 6.2% and labour force grew by 6.0%, with unemployment remaining essentially unchanged at 2.4%.
+Greater Brisbane recorded employment growth of 3.8%, labour force growth of 3.3%, and a reduction in unemployment by 0.5 percentage points during the same period.
 Jobs and Skills Australia's national employment forecasts from May-25 suggest potential future demand within Thornlands.
-These projections estimate national employment growth by 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
-Applying these projections to Thornlands' employment mix suggests local employment should increase by 6.5% over five years and 13.5% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localised population projections.
+National employment is forecast to expand by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Thornlands' employment mix indicates local employment should increase by 6.5% over five years and 13.5% over ten years, though these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment